Unwind at a rooftop bar in Peckham

 Venture out to the neon lights of Walthamstow

 In recent years, Walthamstow has benefitted from Hackney’s extortionate house prices, as people who need more than a box to live in pick up and move to this creative, trendy neighbourhood.
 There are a number of community and arts festivals, and a booming support network for new artists in the area.
 Best of all is God’s Own Junkyard, an homage to all things neon.
 You’ve got Epping Forest and Hackney Marshes on your doorstep for when you need to get a countryside fix, but you can still be on Oxford Street in half an hour.

 Visit a celebrity haunt in Kensal Rise

-Where do British pop stars move when they want leafy streets and big houses but still want to tear up central London?
+Where do British pop stars move when they want leafy streets and big houses but still want to tear up Central London?
 Kensal Rise.
-In between Ladbroke Grove and Queen’s Park, Kensal Rise does posh North London to a tee but then brings it back down to earth with punk-rock pubs, indie cinemas (The Lexi is thought to be one of London’s best) and the celeb-friendly bar Paradise by Kensal Green.
+In between Ladbroke Grove and Queen’s Park, Kensal Rise does posh North London to a tee but then brings it back down to earth with punk-rock pubs, indie cinemas (The Lexi is thought to be one of London’s best) and the celeb-friendly bar Paradise by Way of Kensal Green.

 You can’t have a list of London’s coolest neighbourhoods without mentioning Hackney Wick.
 Hackney’s slightly artier sister, the Wick is a burgeoning collection of warehouses strung along Regent’s Canal and the Olympic Park site.
 Over the past decade, it’s become a hive of craft breweries, art galleries, club spaces and restaurants, and is home to the slash generation: gin distiller slash actress, for example, or tech guru slash activist.
 Hackney Wick is one of the best areas to spend a summer’s day in, watching the barges chug up and down the canal while sipping an East London-made gin.